 Check out the Kepler Mission Homepage to see what its capabilities are.
-There are many parts of the website that are useful; in particular the menu Science → About Kepler has both a FAQ and science goals.
+There are many parts of the website that are useful; in particular the menu Science \rightarrow About Kepler has both a FAQ and science goals.
+You can also look at the data table Mission \rightarrow Kepler Discoveries to see what columns are included - but be aware some of these are derived properties, not directly observed.
+Note: when actually using the data table, go back to our website!

 - 2. Use the Kepler website to answer questions 3 and 4. - 3.
 Think about what you have learned about life here on Earth, along with the capabilities of the Kepler mission, answer question 5.
 These will be the criteria you use when deciding on which planets you think might be worth considering in our search for life! - 3.
-Next, download the table of extra-solar planet data.
+Next, download the table of extra-solar planet data from the lab website.
 Most of these have been found by the Kepler mission.
 Using this data and what you have learned so far, answer the remaining questions.